henry2004y/MGSolver/README.md

 TestCycle.run;
 ```

 All the parameters are set in 'Options.m'.
-Currently weight Jacobi and two types of Gauss-Seidal smoother are implemented.
+Currently weighted Jacobi and two types of Gauss-Seidal smoother are implemented.

 ### Prerequisites